nkurniansyah/BP_PRS/README.md

 [BBJ](https://www.nature.com/articles/s41588-018-0047-6 "BBJ") with East Asian, and [COGENT](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006728 "COGENT") with the African reference panel.
-We used UKBB as LD reference panels.See manuscript for more detail.
-Additionally, the code, TOPMed mean, sd and weight from MGB Biobank to construct the PRS score are available in this repository.
+We used UKBB subpopulations as LD reference panels.
+See manuscript for more detail.
+Additionally, the code, TOPMed mean, SD, and weights estimated from MGB Biobank to construct the PRSs are available in this repository.

-The table below provides, for each ancestry and trait summary statistic used, the following information:
+The table below provides, for each ancestry and trait summary statistics used, the following information:

 1. Trait: SBP and DBP